kirapeters/kirapeters/README.md

 Hello!
 My name is Kira.
-I'm interested in web and mobile development.
+I'm interested in web development.

-Currently I'm learning how to use the MEAN stack to create a website.
-It's deployed now!
-Feel free to message me if you want to take a look at it.
+I work for FamilySearch as a web developer and I maintain a website I built from scratch using the MEAN stack on the side.

 <!---
 kirapeters/kirapeters is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.